Colonial Pipeline Frequently Asked Questions

-As reported by Mecklenburg County officials, there has been no invasion of surface water and no impact to any municipal drinking water or sanitary lines.
+As reported by Mecklenburg County officials, there has been no impact to surface water and no impact to drinking water wells, any municipal drinking water sources or sanitary lines.

 Colonial has successfully implemented proactive measures to protect the closest surface waters, the North Prong of Clark Creek.
-These are precautionary measures and we continue to monitor the situation closely as we work with local and state resources.
-The creek is currently unaffected.
+These are precautionary measures, and we continue to monitor the situation closely as we work with local and state resources.
+The North Prong of Clark Creek has not been affected by the incident.
 We conduct frequent visual monitoring throughout the day as well as weekly surface water sampling.